mhamroz/terraform-bootcamp/labs/lab3/README.md

 git push
 ```

-Once you have pushed the file to Gitlab, then access Gitlab in your browser and navigate to the CI/CD section on the left.
+Once you have pushed the file to Gitlab, access Gitlab in your browser and navigate to the CI/CD section on the left.
 Gitlab will automatically trigger a pipeline execution when it notices a .gitlab-ci.yml file.
 Hence, in Gitlab you should see that a pipeline is being executed.

 Navigate to your project: